Editorial Team

 - Weekly: One category of tools (PDF, image, image converter, developer, device-test, video, utility, or ZIP) is given a full review - every tool in the category is tested end-to-end in the latest Chrome, Firefox, Safari, and Edge; every related guide is re-read for accuracy; every dead link is fixed.

 - Monthly: A pass over the full tool catalog.
 Broken tools are retired.
-New tools are proposed to fill workflows readers ask about in the contact form and in search traffic.
+New tools are proposed to fill workflows readers ask about in the contact form and in the queries that brought visitors to the site.

 - Quarterly: A full-site visual check on every common screen size - phone, tablet, laptop, and external monitor.
 Layout issues are logged and fixed before the next publishing window.